KianBahasadri/SEA/README.md

 `/verify_code` has one required option, which is the verification code sent to the user's school email address.
 Once this command is sent and approved, the bot will automatically assign the user's roles.

-## Admin Uses
+## Administrative Functions

 #### Classlist parser
-The script
-Parse a classlist and store it in an SQL database
+The script classlist_parser.py can parse a classlist and will store it in **student_info.db**.
+The script is made with python stored on the server-side, inaccessible through the bot.
+More details in the documentation section.

 #### Reset User Authorization
-For every user in the server, remove authorization related discord roles and re-assign them based on current database
+For either a single user or for every user in the server, remove authorization related discord roles and re-assign them based on the current info in **student_info.db**.
+This will ideally be used at the start of every semester.
+Furthermore, if data is changed in **student_info.db**, this can be used to ensure every student is given the proper access.

 ## Documentation